hotndy/beautiful-jekyll/Notes/TensorFlow-Pix2Pix.md

 It is not a conditional.
 It is a mechanism to add dependencies to whatever ops you create in the with block.
 More specifically, what you specify in the argument to control_dependencies is ensured to be evaluated before anything you define in the with block.

 ### Training supervisor
-> tf.train.Supervisor
 A training helper that checkpoints models and computes summaries.

-This class is deprecated.
-Please use tf.train.MonitoredTrainingSession instead.
+> tf.train.Supervisor  (newer version tf.train.MonitoredTrainingSession)

-The Supervisor is a small wrapper around a Coordinator, a Saver, and a SessionManager that takes care of common needs of TensorFlow training programs.
+The Supervisor is a small wrapper around a *Coordinator*, a *Saver*, and a *SessionManager* that takes care of common needs of TensorFlow training programs.